Loches tourism & sightseeing

 Loches is in the Indre-et-Loire department of the Centre region, at 50 kilometres south-east of Tours.

-On arriving in the town of Loches there is an instant air of vitality and interest.
+On arriving in the town of Loches there is an immediate air of vitality and interest.
 Your visit will be centred in the citadel of Loches whcih is surrounded by 2km of remparts and contains an old town which is full of interesting monuments.

 These include the Tour St Antoine, 52 metres high and built in 1534 which is an excellent example of Renaissance architecture.
 Other impressive renaissance monuments include the nearby Town Hall and the Hotel Nau, a 16th century building with 3 storeys of Italian Renaissance loggias.